tomaszkingukrol/async-data-flow/README.md

     asyncio.run(main())

-In this example two source functions are executed concurrently, data returned of them are merged to one dictionary.
-Args_mapper decorator is used to change returned value to different keys corespondig with arguments of next function merge.
+In this example two source functions are executed concurrently, data returned from them are merged to one dictionary.
+Args_mapper is used to change returned value to different keys correspondig with arguments of next function merge.
 Partial function is used to pass endpoint parameter to source and destination functons.

-DataFlow is defined by tuple.
-First tuple define sequentional execution, nested tuples defines concurent execution, but next nested tuples define again sequentional execution, next concurrent, mext sequentional, and so on:
+DataFlow is defined by a tuple.
+The first tuple defines sequential execution, nested tuples define concurrent execution, but next nested tuples define again sequential execution, next concurrent, next sequential, and so on:

     (sequentional:
         (concurrent: